Lead with Courage

 Purpose is Built, Not Found

-We’re taught to treat purpose like a treasure hunt, like something we are supposed to discover.
-I believe that real purpose isn’t discovered — it’s built in the small moments where your values, strengths, joy, and care for others meet action.
+We are taught to treat purpose like a treasure hunt, like something we are supposed to discover.
+I believe that real purpose isn’t discovered.
+Purpose is built in the small moments where your values, strengths, joy, and care for others meet action.
 And the beauty of this thinking: It is much more attainable, you can start now and it leads to more fullfilled life.

 Let’s make purpose doable, humane, and sustainable.